Eaton Fire Recovery

 In a post-fire survey, the community told us a top priority for healing is with education and training on tree health, and in establishing a vibrant tree canopy.

-In response, our new “Tree-Up Altadena” re-greening initiative complements and leverages existing programs and expertise to bring new tree planting to Altadena and provide workforce training in tree cultivation.
+In response, our new “ReLeaf Altadena” re-greening initiative complements and leverages existing programs and expertise to bring new tree planting to Altadena and provide workforce training in tree cultivation.

-AltadenaWILD’s financial support will help pay for the acquisition and care for new trees in Altadena, and stipends for Urban Forest Corps workforce trainees.
+AltadenaWILD’s financial support will help provide stipends for Urban Forest Corps workforce trainees and for the acquisition and care for new trees in Altadena.
 Help us maximize our impact with a donation today!

-Additional details about the initiative will be rolled out very soon.
+Additional details about the ReLeaf Altadena project will be announced soon!

 AltadenaWILD College Scholarships